-Building a membership portal for a green energy non-profit
+Building a membership database for a non-profit

 How Aciron does it

 A state non-profit organization had a mission to speed the transition to a low-carbon future.
 Their team required a custom database application to manage their membership.
 They began by looking for a software development company that could understand their needs and develop a custom database.

 A non-profit organization that provides discount heating oil and renewable energy to consumers was experiencing inefficiencies with their current database.
 The company has been working with a development company to build a custom online database application in PHP, Angular JS, and SQL Server as a tool for their customer service team, as well as a membership and financial reporting tool.

 Slow progress on development, as well as a variety of bugs in the application, drove staff to search for a new software development company to help them bring the application to completion.
 The goal was to have a web-based application that could allow the staff to manage their member records, send and receive payment transactions, generate reports, as well as members to manage their membership online using a self-service portal.